Update Spring 2022: By request, I’m adding a few more shirt brands!

 Style wise they are adorable (but I love polka dots).
 I think they are nice and flattering on, These are sized accurately, and I didn’t need to size up!

-Quality is great.
-I’ve had no issues with these holding up to hard wear.
+Quality is decent.
+I’ve had no issues with these holding up to hard wear other than some pilling over time (we’re talking years).
 No staining, no fading in the wash…I mean…these are really great.
-They may just be my favorite sun shirt out there!
+I really like the zippers on these.

-The price is reasonable and you can very often find them on sale.
+The price is a bit high for the quality, but you can very often find them on sale.

 The Tailored Sportsman IceFil Shirt has a couple of big things going for it.
 The vast array of color choices makes this one #1 for style in my book.
 While a totally different hand feel than the Kastel shirts, this fabric is also fabulously soft.
 Instead of feeling slick, it feels buttery.
 The fabric is simply ultra soft and ultra comfy.
 I wasn’t sure I’d like the heavier weight to the fabric, but I honestly don’t notice it a bit and the fabric does a fabulous job of keeping you cool.
 It uses IceFil fabric (so does Kerrits) to keep you cool on hot days.
 I find it does a fantastic job of that and I don’t feel overheated when I wear mine at all.
 It’s become my favorite sun shirt actually.